hashgraph/stablecoin-studio/sdk/README.md

 # Overview

-This project provides an sdk to manage hedera tokens throughout their lifecycle.
+This project provides an SDK to manage hedera tokens throughout their lifecycle.

-This project based on hybrid tokens, that is, it uses Smart Contracts that communicate with hedera to interact with them.
-It provides functionalities for use in server mode, as well as for web integration (currently supporting Hashpack and Metamask).
+This project based on hybrid tokens, that is, it uses Smart Contracts that communicate with Hedera to interact with them.
+It provides functionalities for use in server mode, as well as for web integration (currently supporting HashPack and Metamask).

 For more information about the deployed contracts you can consult them in this project - [Contracts link](../contracts)